asrcpq/tttz/README.md

 * Dummy AI, support strategy mode(moves in turn)

-## Rules
+## Features

-The design of rules follow several principles:

-1. focus on 1v1 combat
+* focus on 1v1 combat

-2. can be manually played on console
+* can be manually played on console

-3. responsive(network delay is handled) and minimalist.
+* responsive(network delay is handled) and minimalist.
 Zero-gravity and no timer.

-4. heavily modified rules to encourage fancy attack patterns, making stupid AI harder to win.
+* heavily modified rules to encourage fancy attack patterns, making stupid AI harder to win.

-See readme/rule.md for details
+See doc/rule.md for more

 ## Default Keybind